opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 verification program, this section analyzes NFV-focused platform capabilities with respect to the high-level objectives and the general approach outlined in the previous section.
-The analysis determines which capabilities are suitable for inclusion in this release of the CVP and which capabilities are to be addressed in future releases.
+The analysis determines which capabilities are suitable for inclusion in this release of the OVP and which capabilities are to be addressed in future releases.

 1. Basic Cloud Capabilities